gozdemadendere/gozdemadendere/README.md

 • Studied Statistics and completed Bachelor of Science in this field.

+• I love doing yoga, traveling and coding.

 ________________________

 This Github contains my Data Science/Analysis projects using Python, SQL, Tableau, Machine Learning Algorithms.

-You can see all **my portfolio projects** here : https://github.com/gozdebarin/My_Portfolio_Projects
+📌 You can see all **my portfolio projects** here : https://github.com/gozdebarin/My_Portfolio_Projects

 ________________________